June 17, 2020

 These stories will take your breath away.
 People from around the world share the financial, physical and psychological toll of having everything they own go up in smoke as they grab their kids and pets and run for their lives.

 As the threat escalates, there is hope to be found in new tools and technology and new ways of thinking about wildfires.
-World on Fire is a five-part original podcast from CBC Edmonton produced by Leslie Goldstone with sound production by Clare Bonnyman.
+World on Fire is a six-part original podcast from CBC Edmonton produced by Leslie Goldstone with sound production by Clare Bonnyman.

 THE DAY SLAVE LAKE BURNED: FORMER FIRE CHIEF REFLECTS ON THE LESSONS LEARNED